2024 Venezuelan presidential election protests: Cuban participation

-Technology assistance
+Online tracking

 Maduro personally encouraged individuals to report those protesting the CNE election result through an internet application, VenApp.
 According to The Washington Post, "human rights advocates warned that [the app] could be repurposed" when it was created to report medical emergencies.
 Maduro stated: "We're opening a new page in the app for all the Venezuelan population, so they can confidentially give me all the information about the delinquents who have threatened the people—attacked the people—so we can go after them and bring them to prompt justice."
-Following a flood of complaints, the app is no longer found on Google and Apple stores because of the harassment potential.
-Another internet page created by the government allows users to post media of protesters where they can be identified by other users.
-As of 1 August, another 1,000 individuals were being sought for arrest.
+Following a flood of complaints, the app was no longer found on Google and Apple stores because of the harassment potential.
+A web page created by the government allows users to post images or videos of protesters, to enable identification of the protesters by online readers of the web page.
+As of 1 August 2024, another 1,000 individuals were being sought for arrest.

-Drones have been employed by the government over Caracas, which has discouraged some protestors.
+Drones were used by the government over Caracas, which has discouraged some protestors.